finbox-in/finbox-in.github.io/docs/device-connect/android.md

 ## Cancel Periodic Sync

-If you have already set up the sync for the user, cancel the syncs using `stopPeriodicSync` method.
+Make sure to cancel data synchronization tasks when the user logs out of the app by using the `stopPeriodicSync` method.
+This ensures that no background sync operations continue unnecessarily, maintaining data security.

 <CodeSwitcher :languages="{kotlin:'Kotlin',java:'Java'}">
 <template v-slot:kotlin>